The way to avoid festive burnout? Just say ‘no’

 When it comes to the festive period, fear of letting people down by turning things down could lead to taking on too much, leaving us exhausted and overwhelmed, and hurtling towards burnout.

-There are many factors that can trigger festive burnout; money and the perceived need to buy numerous presents; seeing family and the inevitable fallouts; office parties, travel, and the traffic (oh, the traffic).
+There are many factors that can trigger festive burnout: money and the perceived need to buy numerous presents, seeing family, office parties, travel and the traffic (oh, the traffic).

 But why do we put such pressure on ourselves to give to others at the expense of our own sanity when it comes to the winter holidays?